-Now Offered as an Interactive Webinar
+Now Offered as a Live Interactive Webinar

 Whether the 6 CE credits for this offering will be treated as contact or non-contact hours will be dependent on the respective state licensing boards for psychologists, social workers, counselors, or marriage and family therapists.
 Please contact your respective licensing board(s) to obtain a clear answer to this question.